syncfusion-content/blazor-docs/blazor/common/data-binding/data-updates.md

 # Observable Collection and INotifyPropertyChanged in Blazor

-Syncfusion Blazor components supports to automatically update data based on `INotifyCollectionChanged` (`ObservableCollection`) and `INotifyPropertyChanged` interfaces.
+Syncfusion&reg; Blazor components supports to automatically update data based on `INotifyCollectionChanged` (`ObservableCollection`) and `INotifyPropertyChanged` interfaces.

 ## Observable Collection